altoshicoin/altcoin/doc/tor.md

 your altcoind's P2P listen port (9333 by default), and target addresses and ports should be equal to binding address and port for inbound Tor connections (127.0.0.1:9334 by default).

-	-externalip=X   You can tell litecoin about its publicly reachable addresses using this option, and this can be an onion address.
+	-externalip=X   You can tell altcoin about its publicly reachable addresses using this option, and this can be an onion address.
 Given the above configuration, you can find your onion address in /var/lib/tor/altcoin-service/hostname.
 For connections